ppissanetzky/barcode/README.md

 $ npm install

-# Make a copy of the environment file
+# Copy the environment file template to your home directory and rename it
-# See server/barcode.config.js for details about the options
-#
-# THE .env FILE SHOULD NEVER BE CHECKED IN TO GIT

-$ cd server
-$ cp .env.template .env
+$ cp server/barcode-env.template ~/barcode-env

 # Start the node API server at localhost:3003
 #
 # This will watch for file changes and restart the server automatically
 # The server will pretend that all requests come from the BC_TEST_USER
-# specified in .env
+# specified in barcode-env
 #
 # If the server has trouble starting, look at the values for
-# BC_UPLOADS_DIR and BC_DATABASE_DIR in the .env file.
+# BC_UPLOADS_DIR and BC_DATABASE_DIR in the barcode-env file.
 They should
 # point to existing directories on your machine that are writable

 $ npm run server

+# In a separate terminal, start the web server

+$ npm run web-server

-# In a separate terminal, build the web application and serve
+# In a third terminal, build the web application and serve
 # it at localhost:3000
 #
 # This starts a web server that builds and serves the web application